burlachenkok/exploring-python3/python3-note.md

   ```bash
   Listdlls.exe python.exe
   ```
-### Understand which underlying Dynamic Libraries are Loaded into the Python interpreter
+### Understand which underlying Dynamic Libraries are loaded into the Python interpreter

 Next, we want to highlight how to understand what binaries implement specific functionality.
 It can provide information for you about versions, names, and design choices for the implementation of specific module functionality.
-Python interpreter is a binary application working in the userspace of OS.
-At its core Python interpreter interprets commands.
+The Python interpreter is a binary application working in the userspace of the OS.
+At its core, the Python interpreter interprets commands.

-The big extra functionality is obtained from using [Python Modules](https://packaging.python.org/en/latest/glossary/#term-Module) which as said in [Python Glossary](https://packaging.python.org/en/latest/glossary/) can be one of two types:
+The big extra functionality is obtained from using [Python Modules](https://packaging.python.org/en/latest/glossary/#term-Module), which as said in [Python Glossary](https://packaging.python.org/en/latest/glossary/) can be one of two types:
   * [Pure Module](https://packaging.python.org/en/latest/glossary/#term-Pure-Module) written in Python
   * [Extension Module](https://packaging.python.org/en/latest/glossary/#term-Extension-Module) written in low-level (in Python terminology) C/C++/Java/etc.

 In the case of using modules written in compiled languages, they will be loaded in the form of a shared dynamic library object (.so) file for Linux or as (.dll) for Windows.
 However, this dynamic library has a `.pyd` file extension.
-> In terms of flexibility, the pure modules are a good design for creating software, but is such design is good or bad from the general perspective of creating software (especially when computation time is important) is out of the scope of this note.
+> In terms of flexibility, the pure modules are a good design for creating software, but whether such design is good or bad from the general perspective of creating software (especially when computation time is important) is out of the scope of this note.

-For example to identify which Dynamic Libraries implement `numpy` functionality you can do the following:
+For example, to identify which Dynamic Libraries implement `numpy` functionality, you can do the following:

 1. Open Python interpreter: `python`
-2. Dump list of used dynamic libraries in the python process with [Listdlls](https://learn.microsoft.com/en-us/sysinternals/downloads/listdlls): `listdlls.exe python.exe -v > a.txt`
+2. Dump the list of used dynamic libraries in the python process with [Listdlls](https://learn.microsoft.com/en-us/sysinternals/downloads/listdlls): `listdlls.exe python.exe -v > a.txt`
 3. Import numpy in python interpreter: `import numpy`
-4. Dump updated list of used dynamic libraries in the python process with [Listdlls](https://learn.microsoft.com/en-us/sysinternals/downloads/listdlls): `listdlls.exe python.exe -v > b.txt`
+4. Dump the updated list of used dynamic libraries in the python process with [Listdlls](https://learn.microsoft.com/en-us/sysinternals/downloads/listdlls): `listdlls.exe python.exe -v > b.txt`
 5. Use one of the diff tools ([Araxis Merge](https://www.araxis.com/merge/index.en) or GNU Diff in Windows OS available as a part of [MSYS2](https://www.msys2.org/)) to compare a.txt and b.txt: `diff a.txt b.txt`.

 While doing this in my Machine with installed `Numpy 1.21.4` I can observe that one of the load libraries is `openBLAS`.
-From this, we can conclude that Numpy in its implementation leverages this library.
+From this, we can conclude that Numpy, in its implementation, leverages this library.
 If you want to look into the name of symbols of specific dynamic libraries under Windows it's possible to use [dll export viewer](https://www.nirsoft.net/utils/dll_export_viewer.html).
-If you plan to automatize this process and write script in Windows Batch, Bash, or Python you should use the [dumpbin](https://learn.microsoft.com/en-us/cpp/build/reference/dumpbin-reference?view=msvc-170) tool from Microsoft MSVC Toolchain.
-For example in the following way:
+If you plan to automatize this process and write a script in Windows Batch, Bash, or Python, you should use the [dumpbin](https://learn.microsoft.com/en-us/cpp/build/reference/dumpbin-reference?view=msvc-170) tool from Microsoft MSVC Toolchain.
+For example, in the following way:

 * Activate Environment from Windows Command Line: